No healthy male wants to be feminized against his will.

 Isoflavones are the “Plant Estrogens” Found in Soy Products

-But the problem isn’t in those qualities, people hear – it’s in compounds called isoflavones, a kind of “plant estrogen” which are present in abundance in soy.
+But the problem isn’t in those qualities, people hear – it’s in compounds called isoflavones, a kind of “plant estrogen” that is abundant in soy.
 Chemically isoflavones behave like a weak type of human estrogen.
-Sounds bad for masculine qualities, right?
-No wonder that “soyboy” has become a word and social media meme – meaning an emasculated male.
+Sounds terrible for masculine qualities, right?
+No wonder “soy boy” has become a word and social media meme – meaning an emasculated male.

 Soy’s isoflavones will likely have a very small effect on the men who consume reasonable amounts of it.
 That effect will vary from individual to individual, however.

 Harmful Effects of Soy on Men are Sensationalized in Media